chenlicl0627/SI507-Final-Project/README.md

 > pip install -r requirements.txt

 2. Second, you should run `python SI507project_tools.py` to populate a sql database called "company_reviews.db".
-This probably will take you about 3-5 mins.
+This probably will take about 3-5 mins.

 3. **VERY IMPORTANT** Once you get the database in place, comment out the following code at the end of the "SI507project_tools.py" file:
 ```